Solving quantum rotor model with different Monte Carlo techniques: Results

-where $z$ the dynamical exponent of the Monte Carlo update scheme, and for the 2D Ising model at its critical point, it is known that the $z=2.2$ for the local update and $z=0.2$ for the Swendsen-Wang cluster update~\cite{SwendsenWang1987}.
-From Fig.~\ref{fig:fig3} (c) one can read the $z=2.05(16)$ for LM, $z=2.05(8)$ for OR, and $z=3.60(5)$ for HM, and as for the other two update schemes, shorter autocorrelation times are observed, for example, $z=0.84(2)$ for WC, and $z=1.8(4)$ for FA.
-So these results reveal that at the QCP of $(2+1)$D quantum rotor model, the critical slowing-down is mostly suppressed in WC and FA schemes.
+where $z$ the dynamical exponent of the Monte Carlo update scheme, and for the 2d Ising model at its critical point, it is known that the $z=2.2$ for the local update and $z=0.2$ for the Swendsen-Wang cluster update~\cite{SwendsenWang1987}.
+From Fig.~\ref{fig:fig3} (b) one can read the $z=2.05(16)$ for LM, $z=2.05(8)$ for OR, and $z=3.60(5)$ for HM, and as for the other two update schemes, shorter autocorrelation times are observed, for example, $z=0.84(2)$ for WC, and $z=1.62(30)$ for FA.
+So these results reveal that at the QCP of $(2+1)$d quantum rotor model, the critical slowing down is mostly suppressed in WC and FA schemes.

 The same analysis can be performed for the autocorrelation time of energy at the QCP, and the results are shown in Fig.~\ref{fig:fig4}, one can read the $z=1.40(11)$ for LM, $z=1.28(8)$ for OR, and $z=2.43(12)$ for HM.
-As for the other two update schemes, shorter autocorrelation times are observed, for example, $z=1.11(6)$ for WC, and most importantly, $z=1.5(3)$ for FA with the smallest autocorrelation time of all sizes.
-Although it seems that the autocorrelation time for energy is different from that for the magnetic susceptibility -- it is actually normal since different physical observables can have different autocorrelation time -- these results nevertheless reveal the consistent picture that at the QCP of $(2+1)$D quantum rotor model, the critical slowing-down is mostly suppressed in WC and FA schemes.
+As for the other two update schemes, shorter autocorrelation times are observed, for example, $z=1.11(6)$ for WC, and most importantly, $z=0.76(8)$ for FA with the smallest autocorrelation time of all sizes.
+It illustrates that the autocorrelation time for energy is different from that for the magnetization -- it is actually normal since different physical observables can have different autocorrelation time -- these results nevertheless reveal the consistent picture that at the QCP of $(2+1)$d quantum rotor model, the critical slowing down is mostly suppressed in WC and FA schemes.